Dobriyr/SimplePage/README.md

 BlockLayout - just layout a page on block FlexboxLayout - layout on flexbox + adding  responsive design.
-GridLayout - layout on grid + using mobile first approach.
+GridLayout - layout on grid + using mobile first approach + scss.